qgis/QGIS-Documentation/docs/user_manual/processing_algs/gdal/rasteranalysis.rst

 .. _gdalfillnodata:

-Fill nodata
+Fill NoData
 -----------
-Fill raster regions with no data values by interpolation from edges.
+Fill raster regions with NoData values by interpolation from edges.
-The values for the no-data regions are calculated by the surrounding pixel values using inverse distance weighting.
+The values for the NoData regions are calculated by the surrounding pixel values using inverse distance weighting.
 After the interpolation a smoothing of the results takes place.
 Input can be any GDAL-supported raster layer.
 This algorithm is